 1. Aren’t the geoglyph and its description pretty good expressions of our evolved condition?
 Especially since it’s the interpretation of people who lived more a millennium ago?

-With so many information sources freely available now, one couldn’t successfully argue that the ancients understood the world better than we do, though.
-The price paid for figuring things out today is our “flying human” time and efforts, without which we’re as ignorant as our “monkey.”
+With so many information sources freely available now, though, one couldn’t successfully argue that the ancients understood the world better than we do.
+Our understanding comes from our “flying human” time and efforts, without which we’re as ignorant as our “monkey.”

 2. A few aspects of the current comprehension of the differences between our two pictured primates are in Genetic imprinting, sleep, and parent-offspring conflict: